-The MDC Behavioral Intervention Team (BIT) is a multidisciplinary team whose purpose is to support students, faculty, and staff using a holistic approach and management strategy that is committed to improving the overall safety of the campus community.
+Definition: The Behavioral Intervention Team (BIT) is a multi-disciplinary group whose purpose is to support its target audience (students, employees, faculty, and staff) via an established protocol.
+The team tracks "red flags" over time, detecting patterns, trends, and disturbances in individual or group behavior.
 The team receives reports of disruptive, problematic or concerning behavior or misconduct (from co-workers, students, friends, colleagues, etc.), conducts an investigation, performs a threat assessment, and determines the best mechanisms for support, intervention, warning/notification and response.
 The team then deploys its resources and resources of the community and coordinates follow-up.